CTEC3905-2022/module-handbook/readme.md

 ## Module structure

-This year, the module runs from week 16 (18th January) to week 29 (23rd April).
-The final project hand-in date is: Midday on Friday 21st April 2023 (week 29, just after Easter).
+This year, the module runs from week 16 (18th January) to week 30 (28th April).
+The final project hand-in date is: Midday on Friday 28th April 2023 (week 30).

 | Week | Date | Indicative content                                      |
 | :--: | :----: | :------------------                                   |